Funhouse (Pink album): Commercial performance

 Funhouse debuted at number two on the United States Billboard 200 chart issued on November 18, 2008, with sales of 180,000, behind AC/DC's Wal-Mart exclusive, Black Ice, which claimed the top spot with its second-week sales of 271,000.
 In March 2009, it was certified platinum by the RIAA for shipments of over 1,000,000 copies, and as of June 2012, the album has sold 1,960,000 copies in the United States.
 It was Pink's highest-charting album in that country, until her sixth album The Truth About Love debuted at number one.

 In Australia, record shops broke embargo and placed Funhouse on sale one day before its official release date; with only one day of sales, it became the fourth-highest selling album of the week, shifting 7,120 copies.
 Funhouse debuted officially at number one in Australia, and sold 86,273 units that week (the highest first week sales of 2008).
 Funhouse spent nine consecutive weeks at number one and has been certified 12× platinum by the Australian Recording Industry Association for 840,000 copies sold.
 The album ended both 2008 and 2009 as the second highest selling album of the year in Australia, and was reported in 2010 to be the second most successful album of the 2000–2009 decade.

 In the United Kingdom, the album sold over 37,100 copies in its first day and 83,000 copies in its first five days.
 Funhouse became her first number-one album in the UK, entering at number one on November 2, 2008, and has been certified 4× Platinum by the British Phonographic Industry for selling over 1,200,000 copies.
 Funhouse was the ninth biggest selling record of 2008, and the twenty-third biggest seller of 2009.

-Funhouse debuted at number one in the Netherlands, New Zealand (certified 3× Platinum), and Switzerland (certified 3× Platinum) In Germany, Funhouse debuted at number two.
+In others Europeans nations, Funhouse debuted at number one in the Netherlands, New Zealand (certified 3× Platinum), and Switzerland (certified 3× Platinum) In Germany, Funhouse debuted at number two.

 There, it is the sixth best-selling album of 2009 and the twenty-third best-selling album of 2010, shipping more than 1,000,000 copies as of June 2010.
 It is certified 4× Platinum.

+In France, as well as in Austria, the album debuted respectively at number 4 and number 3, and achieved success in being certified Platinum and remained Pink's longuest-running album in both of countries.